WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Shower and Infinityhero for coming up with amazing revive messages.

 Thanks to Cleveryt for the French localization.
+Thanks to Goleden for the Chinese localization.

 # Changelog

+1.1.2 - Added Chinese translation.

 1.1.1 - Added French translation.